Skip to content

 • Programming languages provide higher level abstraction for complex instructions

-javac Hello.java # creates Hello.class
+javac Hello.java # compile Hello.java

 java Hello # runs the program